Ahrefs vs Moz vs Semrush (2026) — Which is Best for SEO and AI Visibility Tracking?

 When it comes to how much data can be accessed, Ahrefs and Semrush win.
 All its plans let you pull considerably more reports per month than Moz.

-Ahrefs lets you pull an unlimited number of reports per month on its $249+ plans, and Semrush lets you pull between 3,000 and 10,000 reports per day, depending on plan (which unless you’re an absolute data fiend, will feel like unlimited reporting).
+Ahrefs lets you pull an unlimited number of reports per month on its $249+ plans, and Semrush lets you pull between 3,000 and 10,000 reports per day, depending on plan (which will for most users feel like unlimited reporting).

-For context Moz’s keyword reporting limits vary from 75 to 3,000 reports per month, and its backlink reporting limits vary from 5,000 to 50,000.
+For context, Moz’s keyword reporting limits vary from 75 to 15,000 reports per month, and its backlink reporting limits vary from 75 to 70,000.

 ⚠️ One thing that’s really important to note here is that Ahrefs limits you to just 500 reports on its entry-level plan, making the equivalent Semrush plan considerably better value, from a reporting perspective, to users on a low budget.